Anglicisation (linguistics): Loan words

 Non-English words may be anglicised by changing their form and/or pronunciation to something more familiar to English speakers.
 Changing grammatical endings is especially common.
 The Latin word obscenus /obskeːnʊs/ has been imported into English in the modified form "obscene" /əbˈsiːn/.
 The plural form of a foreign word may be modified to fit English norms more conveniently, like using "indexes" as the plural of index, rather than indices, as in Latin.
 The word "opera" (itself the plural form of the Latin word opus) is understood in English to be a singular noun, so it has received an English plural form, "operas".
 The English word "damsel" is an anglicisation of the Old French damoisele (modern demoiselle), meaning "young lady".
 Another form of anglicising is the inclusion of a foreign article as part of a noun (such as alkali from the Arabic al-qili).
 "Rotten Row", the name of a London pathway that was a fashionable place to ride horses in the 18th and 19th centuries, is an adaptation of the French phrase Route du Roi.
-The word "genie" has been anglicized via Latin from jinn or djinn from الجن, al-jinn originally meaning demon or spirit.
+The word "genie" has been anglicised via Latin from jinn or djinn from الجن, al-jinn originally meaning demon or spirit.
 Some changes are motivated by the desire to preserve the pronunciation of the word in the original language, such as the word "schtum", which is phonetic spelling for the German word stumm, meaning silent.

 The French word "homage" was introduced by the Normans after 1066, and its pronunciation became anglicised as /ˈhɒmɪdʒ/, with stress on the first syllable; but in recent times showbusiness and Hollywood have taken to pronouncing "homage" in the French fashion, rhyming with "fromage".

 Place names

 Some places are named something different in English than they are in their native language, e.g. Florence for Firenze.
-This is not always the case; some places are just transferred instead, e.g. old names like Amsterdam and Madrid and new names like Port au Prince.
+This is not always the case; some places are just transferred instead, e.g. old names like Amsterdam and Madrid and new names like Port-au-Prince.

 De-anglicisation has become a matter of national pride in some places and especially in regions that were once under colonial rule, where vestiges of colonial domination are a sensitive subject.
 Following centuries of English rule in Ireland, Douglas Hyde delivered an argument for de-anglicisation before the Irish National Literary Society in Dublin, 25 November 1892: "When we speak of 'The Necessity for De-Anglicising the Irish Nation', we mean it, not as a protest against imitating what is best in the English people, for that would be absurd, but rather to show the folly of neglecting what is Irish, and hastening to adopt, pell-mell, and, indiscriminately, everything that is English, simply because it is English."